 - The person is added to Drip (although it works with a number of other CRMs as well).
 In addition to being added to the list, they’re added to an automation to set them up as a new member.

 - Drip then tags them as a member as well as sends a web hook back to my site to create the profile.
 WP Fusion receives that data and sets up their profile.

 - Drip sends them their welcome.

 That’s basically it.

-I can now present individualized messages to them inside THE LAB to show them where to get the exact download they originally entered on.
+I can now present individualized messages to them to show them where to get the exact download they originally entered on.
 Everything is as personalized as I would want it to be.
 Really, my only limit is my own imagination.